Disc brake: Mass production

-In the U.S.
+In the United States

 In 1963, the Studebaker Avanti was factory-equipped with front disc brakes as standard equipment.
 This Bendix system licensed from Dunlop was also optional on some of the other Studebaker models.
 Front disc brakes became standard equipment on the 1965 Rambler Marlin.
-The Bendix units were optional on all American Motors' Rambler Classic and Ambassador models as well as on the Ford Thunderbird, and the Lincoln Continental.
+Its tandem master cylinder dual-circuit braking system with power assist included Bendix "E" Series 11.19 in front discs with four-piston calipers and Bendix 10 in non-servo drums on the rear axle.
+These features were advanced compared to the all-drum systems with marginal swept area offered by other domestic automakers.
+This Bendix system was optional on all American Motors' Rambler Classic and Ambassador models, as well as on the Ford Thunderbird and the Lincoln Continental.
 A four-wheel disc brake system was also introduced in 1965 on the Chevrolet Corvette Stingray.
-Most U.S. cars switched from front drum brakes to front disc brakes in the late 1970s and early 1980s.
+Most domestic-built cars switched from front drum brakes to front disc brakes in the late 1970s and early 1980s.